oracle/truffleruby/doc/user/standalone-distribution.md

 ## Dependencies

 The dependencies of TruffleRuby need to be installed for TruffleRuby to run correctly.
-Please see the [System Compatibility](../../README.md#system-compatibility) for the list of dependencies required for running TruffleRuby.
+Please see the [list of dependencies](../../README.md#dependencies) required for running TruffleRuby.